top of page

 Current Status

-• 2,000 acres of mature "structurally complex, carbon dense" state forestlands will be conserved this year.
+• In 2023, the legislature invested $83 million to permanently conserve 2,000 acres of mature "structurally complex, carbon dense" state forestlands

 Reconveyance